MicrosoftDocs/win32/desktop-src/Controls/psm-setheadersubtitle.md

 - Prsht.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PSM\_SETHEADERSUBTITLE message

 Sets the subtitle text for the header of a wizard's interior page.
-You can send this message explicitly or use the [**PropSheet\_SetHeaderSubTitle**](propsheet-setheadersubtitle.md) macro.
+You can send this message explicitly or use the [**PropSheet\_SetHeaderSubTitle**](/windows/win32/Prsht/nf-prsht-propsheet_setheadersubtitle?branch=master) macro.

 ## Parameters